WVURAIL/dspira-lessons/tour.md

 [Horn Operation]({{ site.baseurl }}/categories/horn-operation/){: .button}

+You've built a horn telescope.
+Now what?
+How do I take measurements with it?
+No problem!
+Click here for detailed instructions for operating a DSPIRA horn telescope.

 [Digital Signal Processing]({{ site.baseurl}}/categories/digital-signal-processing/){: .button}

 Additionally we have several lesson in Astronomy to work on with or without these telescopes: